accessibility-luxembourg/accessibilite.public.lu/content/en/mentions-legales.md

 #### Links to related sites

 For the convenience of users, this site may contain links to other sites which may be useful or of interest to them.
-The information and press service does not systematically control the content of these sites.
+The Information and Press Service does not systematically control the content of these sites.
 We cannot therefore be held responsible for the content presented on these websites, whether in terms of their legality or the accuracy of the information found there.

 #### Intellectual property